 - Add salt, pepper, and a pinch of sugar.

-- Mix and serve with sprinkle of partly.
+- Mix and serve with a sprinkle of partly.

 Doesn’t that sound super easy?
 Below you will find a printable Polish Kapusta recipe.